Thin-skinned, hyper-sensitive, wimpy, spineless, wussy, feeble, weak, fragile, melodramatic, temperamental …

 If our minds are constantly overloaded with stress, tension and pressure, it therefore translates that our bodies are as well.
 This often results in sicknesses such as the ones mentioned above.
 Thus Empaths often lack the energy and therefore desire to do many things, preferring to relax (including taking naps) instead.

 If you’ve experienced any of these misperceptions in your life, please feel free to share your experiences below.
 Also, feel free to take our Empath Test or read our empath book to get more in-depth guidance.
 Being an Empath can certainly be riddled with setbacks, however, it’s invaluable to remember how much of an asset you are to the world.
 Our planet needs a balance of both hard and industrious people, and soft and empathetic people.
 You form an important part in this great Universal Balance.

-If you would you like to keep reading about empaths, check out our extensive collection of empath articles!
+If you would you some more free resources, check out our extensive collection of empath articles!